 The University mitigates the risk of modern slavery occurring in its workforce by ensuring that directly employed staff are recruited by following robust HR recruitment policies.
 There is a whistleblowing policy in place for members of staff to raise any concerns about wrongdoing by the University.

-Staff employed on a temporary staff via agencies are only recruited through established sources who can provide assurance, via the procurement procedures referred to below, that they comply fully with the requirements of legislation relating to the rights and welfare of their candidates and employees.
+Staff employed on a temporary basis via agencies are only recruited through established sources who can provide assurance, via the procurement procedures referred to below, that they comply fully with the requirements of legislation relating to the rights and welfare of their candidates and employees.

 The University is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 To ensure that this commitment is met in a consistent and appropriate manner the University ensures that modern slavery is addressed within our trading terms.

 The University of Central Lancashire

 Download a PDF version of our Modern Slavery and Human Trafficking Statement.